Reddit-NLP/reddit-nlp/README.md

 ## Introduction

-PogNLP was developed to help CDC researchers identify risk and protective factors of violence in online communities, with a focus on gaming-related communities.
+PogNLP was developed to help CDC researchers identify risk and protective factors of youth violence in online communities, with a focus on gaming-related communities.
 It can download comment data from Reddit and analyze them using VADER, a dictionary-based sentiment analyzer.
 The lexicon used by VADER can be changed in order to target certain types of violence or refine the search to identify violence more effectively.
 The results of the analysis can be exported as a TSV file and processed using another application, like Excel.

 ## Release Notes